31 Jan 2019

 - See if your hiring processes are out of date

-Breaking the HR audit process into steps makes it easier to ensure you’re fulfilling certain criteria, such as:
+Breaking the HR audit process into steps makes it easier to ensure you’re fulfilling certain criteria:

 - Compliance: whether your documentation is up to date with current employment law